yegor256/use_tinymce/README.markdown

 ## Upgrading *TinyMCE*

-`use_tinymce` ships with version 3.4.2 of *TinyMCE* - which I downloaded from the Moxiecode website.
+`use_tinymce` ships with two versions of *TinyMCE* which I downloaded from the Moxiecode website.
 You *should* be able to upgrade your *TinyMCE* if you want by doing the exact same thing and then unpacking the zip file in `/public/javascript`

+   version 3.4.2 of *TinyMCE* - used for Rails 3.0, 3.1 and 3.2 (it was working, so why change?) version 4.0.2 for Rails 4.0.0 - I decided to add this when adding support for Rails 4.0

 **WARNING:** Rails 3.1 uses sprockets which has a problem compiling non-Unicoded characters. the advanced *TinyMCE* contains some directly encoded characters in the *spellchecker_word_separator_chars*